Jencks v. United States: Facts and background

 Harvey Matusow was a member of the Communist Party of New York and was a paid undercover agent of the FBI.
 In July or August 1950, he traveled to New Mexico where he met with Jencks.
-He testified that Jencks was excited that Matsuow might relocate to New Mexico.
+He testified that Jencks was excited that Matusow might relocate to New Mexico.
 At trial, he testified Jencks said, "we can use you out here, we need more active Party members."
 Subsequently, Matusow began programs in New Mexico to applaud the Soviet Union for disarming, denouncing the United States as the aggressor in Korea, and calling for world peace.
 He and Jencks discussed ways to slow down the war effort in Korea by strikes at New Mexico mines.

 At trial, Ford and Matusow were subjected to vigorous cross-examination.
 A request for documents they had relied upon for testimony was denied without explanation by the trial judge.